Santosh-Gupta/SpeedTorch/README.md

 PytorchModelFactory(model_variable,  total_classes,  embed_dimension, datatype = 'float32', deviceType = 'cuda', pinType = False)
 ```

-Creates switchers for model variables using Pytorch cuda tensors.
+Creates switchers for model variables using Pytorch tensors.
 Switches variables from your full embedding collection and your model batch collection.
 Each variable needs its own switcher.

 Example: